gregghy/cryptography/README.md

 # cryptography
-Some personal exircise on cryptography
+Some personal exercise on cryptography